Stewart Rhodes Visits Capitol Hill Following Trump Pardons Amid Criticism from Judges - PRESS AI WORLD

 World News

-Judicial reactions to Trump’s pardons have been notably critical.
-U.S. District Judge Colleen Kollar-Kotelly remarked that the evidence surrounding the January 6 assault—including videos, trial transcripts, and jury verdicts—remains the immutable truth of that day.
-She emphasized that such records “represent the truth, no matter how the events of January 6 are described by those charged or their allies,” according to AP News.
+Judicial reactions to Trump's pardoning spree have been sharply critical.
+Judges—including U.S. District Judge Tanya Chutkan and U.S. District Judge Colleen Kollar-Kotelly—voiced concerns that such pardons will not alter the established truth surrounding the Capitol assault.
+Kollar-Kotelly emphasized that the evidence of the events from January 6 remains preserved in the form of court records and trial transcripts, saying, “Those records are immutable and represent the truth, no matter how the events of January 6 are described by those charged or their allies.”

 SHARE THIS ARTICLE: